JehuSilva/tfidf-website-ranker/README.md

 This project is developed using [python3.8](https://www.python.org/downloads/release/python-380/).

-The [build.sh](build.sh) file have the commands for building unpacking the model, build the python environment and installing dependencies.
-You can simple run
+The [build.sh](build.sh) file have the commands for unpacking the model, build the python environment and installing dependencies.
+You can use as follows
 ```bash
 sudo chmod +x build.sh
 ./build.sh
 ```
-or doing it manually you can follow the next steps
+or do it manually you can execute the following commands
 ```bash
 # Commands for unpacking the model
 unzip app/models/models.zip -d app/models